niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] 16" normalization doesnt work for exclusion
+	1. add test for it as well
 - [x] bug: best buy also sometimes behaves very weird - fixed
 - [x] add mutex for channels Array?
 - [x] time in bids is a bit weird